aaryan-manutd/Electronic-Arts-Software-Engineering-Virtual-Experience-Program/README.md

 # Electronic-Arts-Software-Engineering-Virtual-Experience-Program
 This repository contains all the submitted patch files of the various tasks assigned by Electronic Arts Software Engineering Virtual Experience Program

 ---
-## I have worked on the following tasks during the internship
+## I have worked on the following programming languages and tasks during the virtual internship
 #### 1. Python
 - `Python`